kusky3/latrina/README.md

 ```
 <marked-text data-owner-input="tree-finder-field" class="d-inline-block">$PAYLOAD</marked-text>
 ```
 now imagine this but with the "raw" button
+one could easily induce people to execute nontrivial shell commands by simply copy-pasting the raw content url

 # bypassed
 ```